-Although it is preferable for new clergy, employees, volunteers, and clergy applicants to have attended a Protecting God's Children training session prior to working with children and youth, they have a grace period of up to 60 days from their start date to attend a Protecting God's Children training session.
-If this grace period is needed, supervisors are to verify that the new employee or volunteer is pre-registered for a scheduled Protecting God's Children session by the first day of their work with children or youth.
-Special care must be taken to ensure that short-term volunteers receive this training in a timely manner that will properly prepare them for their service.
+Although it is preferable for new clergy, employees, volunteers, and clergy applicants to have attended a Protecting God's Children training session prior to working with minors, they have a grace period of up to 60 days from their start date to attend a Protecting God's Children training session.
+If this grace period is needed, supervisors are to verify that the new employee or volunteer is preregistered for a scheduled Protecting God's Children session by the first day of their work with minors.
+Special care must be taken to ensure that short- term volunteers receive this training in a timely manner that will properly prepare them for their service.